National Bahá’í Review/Issue 121/Text

 Publishing memo from Universal House of Justice[edit]

-Memorandum on Bahá’í Publishlng—Rldvan 1971
+Memorandum on Bahá’í Publishing-Ridván 1971[edit]

 The following principles and observations are called to the attention of National Spiritual Assemblies and all those concerned with the production of Bahá’í publications:

-REVIEWING Obligatory
+Obligatory REVIEWING[edit]

-At this early stage of the Cause all works by Bahá’ís which deal with the Faith, whether in the form of books, pamphlets, translations, poems, songs, radio and television scripts, films, recordings, etc. must be approved before submission for publication, whether to a Bahá’í or non-Bahá’í publisher. in the case of material for purely local consumption the competent authority is the Local Spiritual Assembly, otherwise the National Spiritual Assembly (through its Reviewing Committee) is the approving authority. ‘
+At this early stage of the Cause all works by Bahá’ís which deal with the Faith, whether in the form of books, pamphlets, translations, poems, songs, radio and television scripts, films, recordings, etc. must be approved before submission for publication, whether to a Bahá’í or non-Bahá’í publisher.
+In the case of material for purely local consumption the competent authority is the Local Spiritual Assembly, otherwise the National Spiritual Assembly (through its Reviewing Committee) is the approving authority.

 A temporary measure[edit]

-That this measure is both obligatory and temporary is borne out by the following statements of the Guardian;
+That this measure is both obligatory and temporary is borne out by the following statements of the Guardian:

 "They must supervise, in these days when the Cause is still in its infancy, all Bahá’í publications and translations, and provide in general for a dignified and accurate presentation of all Bahá’í literature and its distribution to the general public."
 (Principles of Bahá’í Administration, pp. 38-39)

-“...The administration of the Cause should guard against such rigidity as would clog and fetter the liberating forces released by His Revelation. ...The present restrictions imposed on the publication of Bahá’í literature will be definitely abolished; ...”
+"...The administration of the Cause... should guard against such rigidity as would clog and fetter the liberating forces released by His Revelation....The present restrictions imposed on the publication of Bahá’í literature will be definitely abolished; ..."
 (The World Order of Bahá’u’lláh, p.
-9) .
+9)

 Purpose of review[edit]

 The purpose of review is to protect the Faith from misrepresentation and to ensure dignity and accuracy in its presentation.
 In general the function of a reviewing committee is to say whether the work submitted gives an acceptable presentation of the Cause or not.
-Reviewers may win the gratitude and good will of authors by calling attention to such things as occasional grammatical or spelling errors, but approval should not be refused on such grounds; all such. details are editorial matters for agreement between author and publisher.
+Reviewers may win the gratitude and good will of authors by calling attention to such things as occasional grammatical or spelling errors, but approval should not be refused on such grounds; all such details are editorial matters for agreement between author and publisher.

 Translations[edit]

-As regards English, the beloved Guardian’s translations are obviously the most authentic and should be used.
-If, for some particular reason, a Bahá’í author when quoting a passage of the Sacred Text which has been rendered into English by the Guardian, wishes to use a translation other than that made by the beloved Guardian, his re quest may be referred to the Universal House of Justice.
+As regards English, the beloved Guardian's translations are obviously the most authentic and should be used.
+If, for some particular reason, a Bahá’í author when quoting a passage of the Sacred Text which has been rendered into English by the Guardian, wishes to use a translation other than that made by the beloved Guardian, his request may be referred to the Universal House of Justice.
 Passages from the Sacred Text not translated by Shoghi Effendi, but already in English and published with approval, may be used.
 If an author wishes to make his own translation of a passage not already translated by Shoghi Effendi the new translation may be submitted to the Universal House of Justice for approval.

 With the exception of certain oriental languages such as Turkish, Arabic and Urdu, which are related to the original Persian or Arabic, new translations of the Sacred Text into languages other than English must be made from the Guardian's English translation where it exists.
-When there is no translation into English by Shoghi Effendi of a particular passage, the National Spiritual Assembly concerned should seek the advice of the Uni - versal House of Justice.
-When translations al ready exist, which are not made from the Guardian’s English text, but have been published and approved, they may be used.
+When there is no translation into English by Shoghi Effendi of a particular passage, the National Spiritual Assembly concerned should seek the advice of the Universal House of Justice.
+When translations already exist, which are not made from the Guardian's English text, but have been published and approved, they may be used.

 Reviewing Committees[edit]